 DIY Cleaning TipsFibermarkMTC

-Mark Goodman is a second generation carpet, upholstery, area rug and leather cleaning, restorative, protection and restoration expert.
-Located in Santa Monica, CA. Mark and his company are contacted from designers, showrooms and manufacturers from around the world to help problem solve issues they may have.
-Mark can be reached at his office at 310-399-2066 or by email Mark@fibermarkmtc.com.
-If you have questions or need a cleaning tip, feel free contact Mark who can provide expert advice and responses to your questions.
+Mark Goodman is a second-generation carpet, fabric cleaning, upholstery, area rug, leather cleaning, restorative, protection, and restoration expert.
+Located in Santa Monica, CA. Mark and his company are contacted by designers, showrooms, and manufacturers from around the world to help problem solve issues they may have.
+Mark can be reached at his office at 310-399-2066, or by email at Mark@fibermarkmtc.com.
+If you have questions or need a cleaning tip, feel free to contact Mark for expert advice and responses to your questions.

 TO CURTAIL SPAM ALL QUESTIONS ARE HELD FOR APPROVAL BEFORE POSTING ONLINE

 Expert Answers to Your Questions